BirajKaranjit/Object-Detection-in-Images-using-FasterRCNN_ResNet_50_FPN-Network-Model/README.md

 The KITTI Dataset is used which consists of object detection and object orientation estimation benchmark consists of 7481 training images and 7518 test images, comprising a total of
 80.256 labeled objects.

+The google drive link to the datasets and the 'ModelFile'.pth: [Resources Link](https://bit.ly/3S7Wog6 )

 *Loading and Exploring the Dataset*
 The dataset was loaded from a specified directory on Google Drive, consisting of images and corresponding annotations.
 The images are in RGB format, and the annotations provide bounding box coordinates and class labels for the objects present in each image.